All Episodes

 Due process demands that.

-I think one of the most important things is um they're gonna they've just made members of their office absolutely witnesses in this case.
+I think one of the most important things is they've just made members of their office absolutely witnesses in this case.

-Mark Pomeranth, as you know, was brought in to be the so-called special prosecutor.
+Mark Pomerance, as you know, was brought in to be the so-called special prosecutor.

-He had help from uh other lawyers who are paid for by private law firms, even one member of the Mueller investigation, Greg Andres was a consultant.
+He had help from other lawyers who were paid for by private law firms.

-On page one hundred fifty-nine of his book, he says, he writes, Julieta Lozano, the head of the major economic crimes bureau, said she could not ever see Colin Cohen to testify about anything because she did not trust anything he said.
+On page 159 of his book, he writes, Julietta Lozano, the head of the Major Economic Crimes Bureau, said she could not ever see calling Cohen to testify about anything because she did not trust anything he said.

-Ordinarily the inner workings of the prosecutor's office, the deliberative processes, are off bound out of bounds.
+Ordinarily, the inner workings of the prosecutor's office, the deliberative processes, are out of bounds.

-I think in this case, the Pomerance book and these kinds of statements opens all of that up, all of the credibility issues with Michael Cohen.
+I think in this case, the Pomeranz book and these kinds of statements opens all of that up, all of the credibility issues with Michael Cohen.

-So Michael Cohn by every account now is their star witness.
+Well, okay, so Michael Cohen, by every account now, is their star witness.

-We have the Bob Costello statements about Michael Cohn being suicidal, Michael Cohn uh being asked repeatedly by Bob Costello if he had in any dirt on Donald Trump or the Trump organization.
+We have the Bob Costello statements about Michael Cohn being suicidal, Michael Cohn being asked repeatedly by Bob Costello if he had any dirt on Donald Trump or the Trump organization.

 And then what else do we have?

-Then we have on top of that, you can add to the fact that he said he'd do anything that he needed to do to stay out of jail.
+And we have, on top of that, you can add to the fact that he said he'd do anything that he needed to do to stay out of jail.

-Is this ever is this anything that he needs to do to stay out of jail, even though he went to jail, Greg Garrett?
+Is this anything that he needs to do to stay out of jail, even though he went to jail, Greg Garrett?

-Yeah, he you know, you're you're a desperate prosecutor if you're uh resting your case on the disgraced disbarred Michael Cohen, an infamous liar.
+Yeah, you know, you're a desperate prosecutor if you're resting your case on the disgraced, disbarred Michael Cohen, an infamous liar.

 He went to prison for lying to the IRS, lying to banks, lying to Congress.